Premium IOL Cataract Surgery in Bangalore - See Near, Intermediate & Far Without Glasses

 Capsulorrhexis

-A precise circular opening is made in the lens capsule - the bag that holds the lens.
-This is the most skill-dependent step.
+A precise circular opening is made in the lens capsule to ensure that the lens remains accurately centered and well oriented.
+This is the most skill-dependent step of the procedure.

 05